 Once the plastic has been peeled away (remember only peel away the plastic over the words and not the negative space or the pieces in between the letters like the cutouts of the B or o, etc.), lay your tattoo paper over the planter.
 Use a sponge to damped the paper backing and hold in place with light pressure for 20-30 seconds.
 Then peel back the paper backing to reveal your tattooed planter.

 As you can see above, the negative space in the B and O released from the paper backing, but since it still had the plastic on it, it didn’t stick to the planter and I was able to easily remove the pieces with a pair of pliers.

-Once the typography has been transfered, give the text a light coating of mod podge to keep it sealed and prevent it from rubbing off.
+Once the typography has been transferred, give the text a light coating of mod podge.
+This will keep it sealed and prevent it from rubbing off.
 When the mod podge has dried, the DIY totally 80’s gold foiled planters are ready for your plants.

 I am so obsessed with how they turned out!
 Who knew tattoo paper could look so good?!

 P.S.
 If you don’t have a vinyl cutter, you can always use already existing flash tattoos to decorate a planter.
 Or try cutting out designs from a piece of tattoo paper with scissors to create a geometric or abstract pattern instead.